 Band Director/Musical: One (1) equated credit

-Education Department Chair: One (1) course reduction fall/spring to compensate for coordination of education observations.
+Education Department Chair: One (1) course reduction fall/spring to compensate for recruiting and coordination of education observations.

 STANDARDS AND CRITERIA

 A full-time teaching load for faculty equals fifteen (15) non-prorated credit hours per fall/spring semester.
-The 15 hours may be composed of 16-week, 12-week, or 8-week classes.
+The 15 hours may be composed of 16-week or 8-week classes.
 Courses vary in instructional composition, creating varying load calculations.

-After the 15-hour load is established, additional prorated classes will be paid per regular procedure.
-If a faculty member is not able to establish a 15-hour load, no prorated amounts will be paid and the faculty member should work with his/her dean to find ways to compensate for the load hours.
-Credit hours will be earned for actual hours worked per week in areas such as:
+If a faculty member does not meet the 15-hour minimum load, no prorated amounts will be paid and the faculty member should work with his/her dean to find ways to compensate for the load hours.
+Credit hours may be earned for actual hours worked per week in areas such as: